voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     :attr:`map_path <fiftyone.core.labels.Heatmap.map_path>` attribute, for
     efficiency.

+    Note that :attr:`map_path <fiftyone.core.labels.Heatmap.map_path>`
-    Note that you must provide the *absolute path* to the map on disk in order to use the dataset from a different current working directory in the future.
+    must contain the **absolute path** to the map on disk in order to use the dataset from different current working directories in the future.

 .. code-block:: python
     :linenos: